-- Eat around 1 gram of protein per pound of body weight (2.2 g of protein per kilogram)
+- Eat around 1 gram of protein per pound of lean body mass (2.2 g of protein per kilogram)

 If you are trying to lose fat and maintain muscle:

-- Eat around 1 gram of protein per pound of body weight (2.2 g of protein per kilogram)
+- Eat around 1 gram of protein per pound of lean body mass (2.2 g of protein per kilogram)

-- However, some may be able to gain muscle with protein intakes above ~1.3 grams per pound of body weight (3 grams per kilogram).
+- However, some may be able to gain muscle with protein intakes above ~1.3 grams per pound of lean body mass (3 grams per kilogram).
 The only downside to eating this much protein is that it may keep you from reaching deeper levels of ketosis.

 To figure out how these numbers play into the rest of your ketogenic diet, use our keto calculator.
 It will provide you with the information you need to find out if you are eating enough protein and calories.